stephanelatil/bird-watcher/README.md

 ### Installing Requirements

-On your device make sure to install `ffmpeg` and `libx264` that should be on the PATH.
+On your device make sure to install `ffmpeg` that should be on the PATH and some libraries: `libavformat-dev libavcodec-dev libavdevice-dev libavutil-dev libswscale-dev libswresample-dev libavfilter-dev`

 #### For Debiam/Ubuntu

-simply run `sudo apt-get install libx264 ffmpeg`
+simply run `sudo apt-get install ffmpeg libavformat-dev libavcodec-dev libavdevice-dev libavutil-dev libswscale-dev libswresample-dev libavfilter-dev`

 #### For Alpine Linux

-Run `sudo apk install x264-libs ffmpeg`
+Run `sudo apk install ffmpeg ffmpeg-libavformat ffmpeg-libavcodec ffmpeg-libavdevice ffmpeg-libavutil ffmpeg-libswscale ffmpeg-libswresample ffmpeg-libavfilter`